AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 We see `Hp - 4` being allocated to a temp, and then consequently being spilled to the stack even though `newCAF` definitely will not change `Hp`, so we could have floated the expression down.

+This seems to happen whenever there's a `newCAF` ccall.

 ## Up and Down